 - Prefers moist areas with some shade, particularly along stream banks, where it can lead to soil erosion and disperse seeds downstream.

-- Sap from leaves and stems can cause a phytophotodermatitic reaction on skin, when exposed to sunlight, consisting of severe burns and blisters.
+- Sap from leaves and stems can cause a phytophotodermatitic reaction on the skin, when exposed to sunlight, consisting of severe burns and blisters.

 Classification in Wisconsin: Prohibited

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for giant hogweed was based upon this literature review developed by the department.
+The recommendation for giant hogweed was based upon this literature review [PDF] developed by the department.

 Flowers: Large umbels, up to 20” wide across its flat top, with many white, 5-petal flowers that bloom from May-July.